Royal Queens / Textiles at the WG on Cottage

 movement.
 This pattern eventually became known as the Underground Railroad

-block, but was not published as such until after 1870’s.
+block, but was not published as such until after the 1870s.
 Quilts in this pattern

 were often hung outside to indicate a safe house for runaway slaves.